-H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid.

-• Numbers should reflect the cohort awarded the dollars reported in H1.

-• In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be

-Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

-Full-time First-time First-year Full-time Undergrad (Incl.
+Number of Enrolled Students Awarded Non-need- based Scholarships and Grants First-time Full-time Freshmen Full-time Undergrad (Incl.
 Fresh.)
-Less Than Full-time Undergrad Ν Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 184 703 10 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 24,098 \$ 22,649 \$ 10,168 Ρ Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 14 105 2 Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 32,700 \$ 39,400 \$ 11,150
+Less Than Full-time Undergrad Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 160 707 8 - Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 24,569 \$ 24,250 \$ 14,128 Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 24 124 3 Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 34,899 \$ 36,066 \$ 18,232